NAKSEUNGCHOI/STM32f103rb-Bare-Metal/README.md

 ## Description
 - STM32f103rb Nucleo Bare-metal programming.
-- This should be good source codes/examples for those who study bare-metal programming with any STM32 board.
+- These should be good source codes/examples for those who study bare-metal programming with any STM32 board.
 - You just have to pay attention and read your board's reference manual thoroughly to implement the same functions on your board.

 ## Getting started